-Education majors from other colleges and universities wishing to transfer courses into any of the education programs must have all transcripts evaluated by the dean or associate dean of the School of Education.
-The dean or associate dean, following the USC Upstate School of Education Policy Manual guidelines, determines the courses accepted to fulfill requirements of any undergraduate education program.
+Education majors from other colleges and universities wishing to transfer courses into any of the education programs must have all transcripts evaluated by the School of Education, Human Performance, and Health.

+The dean or associate dean, following the USC Upstate School of Education, Human Performance, and Health Policy Manual guidelines, determines the courses accepted to fulfill requirements of any undergraduate education program.
 Any professional education courses considered for transfer must have been completed within seven years of matriculating at USC Upstate.
 Professional education courses more than seven years old will not be accepted for transfer.